Falmouth-Games-Academy/comp140-hardware/README.md

 The guitar shows how its functionality is simple yet engaging in its design.
 With only a few buttons it still is complex enough to appear creative and simple enough for a child to play.
 Also, if a child knows how to hold a guitar or has seen one held, they instantly hold the controller correctly.

 ##For My Controller Design
 I want to use this for my design where I take inspiration from xbox and playstation analogs which make children instantly know how to hold it.
-In addition, the bone shape is novel to the game design as the focus is around comical ogres/trolls which would liekly carry a club/bone.
+In addition, the bone shape is novel to the game design as the focus is around comical ogres/trolls/goblins/monsters which would likely carry a club/bone.

 ##Inital Design
 For my design, I want to use two/three anolog stigs: one for player 1 movement and one for player 2 movement with a third anology stick for the mouse control.
 However if it's possible to use a button and change the function of the player 2 movement anolog for the mouse control.